Red Cross believes that everyone deserves a home that is safe, secure and affordable.

 Providing a reliable and regular meal for people who may otherwise go without - many of them homeless.
 While our volunteers and staff are serving meals, we also talk with people about other services and information that can help them to find stable accommodation and get life back on track.

-- Housing Support Mental Health Service - assisting people exiting mental health inpatient units to access and maintain long-term stable accommodation.
+Assisting people exiting mental health inpatient units to access and maintain long-term stable accommodation.
 Currently provided in Western Australia - contact our WA team.

-Homelessness Service Hub - providing a range of information, support, housing and specialist services to assist people who are homeless or at risk of homelessness.
+Providing a range of information, support, housing and specialist services to assist people who are homeless or at risk of homelessness.
 The Hub is a single entry point to find housing and support in Townsville.

-- Streetwise first aid - providing national certification in first aid to people with low literacy, limited income or poor experiences with the education system, targeting people who have experienced homelessness.
+Providing national certification in first aid to people with low literacy, limited income or poor experiences with the education system, targeting people who have experienced homelessness.
 Currently provided Australia-wide.
 Become a host or funding body.

 Information, support, free hot meals, showers, hygiene products and first aid for young people in a safe space away from the streets.
 Currently provided in Queensland - contact our QLD team.